sallar/about/README.md

 + **Swift**.
 I learned Swift a while back to make my own native iOS app.
 I've been using it here and there for solving some problems.
 + **PHP**.
 Before the Javascript revolution (2009+), I was a full-time php developer for many years.
 Github wasn't popular (and didn't exist) back then so I don't have much to show for it except the infamous [JDateTime](https://github.com/sallar/jDateTime) which is now deprectaed.

-And many more languages that I had to learn and experiment with during my years as a programmers.
+And many more languages that I had to learn and experiment with during my years as a programmer.
 Notably **Java**, **QBasic**, **Visual Basic** and **C#**.
 I'm open to learning new tools and languages and I appreciate good code in any language.
 But for the time being, my languages of choice will remain JS and Rust.

 ## My Software